 Driving via New York City:

 Take the Midtown tunnel to the LI Expressway (495) east to exit 70.
 Turn right off the exit ramp onto route 111, which soon ends and connects to east bound Rte.
 27 (Montauk Hwy).
 Stay on 27 until you get to Bridgehampton.
-Turn left at the intersection of Corwith and Main St. The Dan Flavin Art institute is on your right not far from the corner.
+Turn left at the intersection of Corwith and Main Street.
+The Dan Flavin Art institute is on your right not far from the corner.

 For more information call 631 537 1476